dotnet/docfx/docs/designs/sanitize-html.md

 ### Sanitization Modes

-There are 3 sanitization modes:
+There are 4 sanitization modes:

 - `standard` (*default*): Described below
 - `strict`: Disallow html
+- `strict-inline`: Based on strict, permitting only phrasing content.
+Block elements such as `blockquote`, `ul`, and `p` are not permitted.
 - `loose`: This is based on the `standard` mode, with a few more allowed HTML attributes like `class`, `style`.
 The final list came from the telemetry of the old hub/landing pages and archived contents.

 Sanitization mode is automatically set to `loose` for old hub pages, landing pages and archived contents.